 There are many types of flour on the market, all of which are made by grinding different kinds of cereal grains, seeds or root vegetables.
-All of these flours, no matter what kind, can go bad if they are stored improperly or their expiration date has passed.
-Even if your flour is unopened, it can still spoil or go rancid.
+Plain white flour has the longest shelf life and specialty whole grain flours have the shortest, but all of them are perishable.

 Types of Flour